bugraaldal/Codeforces/README.md

 # Codeforces
-Python answers to some Codeforces problems.\
+Python solutions to some Codeforces problems.\
 www.codeforces.com